contao/docs/docs/manual/guides/install-test-versions.de.md

 getestet werden, ohne auf die Veröffentlichung einer neuen Version warten zu müssen.
 Natürlich kann diese auch instabilen Programmcode enthalten.

-In this case instead of requiring a specific _version_ of Contao, a specific _branch_ of Contao's public Git repository will be required.
-The current minor version in development will always have a branch name corresponding to the current major version, e.g. `5.x` as of this year.
-This branch needs to be required as `5.x-dev` in Composer.

 Statt einer spezifischen _Version_ wird nun ein spezifischer _Branch_ aus dem öffentlichen Git-Repository von Contao verlangt.
 Die aktuell entwickelte »Minor« Version von Contao hat immer einen »Entwicklungszweig (Branch)« dessen Namen der aktuellen »Major« Version entspricht, z.
 B.